cyberofficial/CyberPatchMaker/docs/troubleshooting.md

 go build ./cmd/applier

 # Run tests
-./test.ps1          # Windows
+.\advanced-test.ps1  # Windows only
-./test.sh           # Linux/macOS
 ```

-If tests pass (10/10), your setup is correct!
+If all 20 tests pass, your setup is correct!
+Test data is auto-generated on first run.

 ---